celery/celery/docs/faq.rst

 .. note::

-    This is no longer the case, RabbitMQ versions 2.0 and above includes a new persister, that is tolerant to out of memory errors.
+    This is no longer the case, RabbitMQ versions 2.0 and above includes a new persister, that's tolerant to out of memory errors.
 RabbitMQ 2.1 or higher is recommended for Celery.

     If you're still running an older version of RabbitMQ and experience